lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 A trivial function that does two things for us:

 - It runs the binary with the correct `binaryPath`.
-Since `TestMain` functions run before each test, we can assume this is correctly setup.
+Since our `TestMain` function runs before any test, we can assume this is correctly setup.
 - It adds coverage setup to the environment.
-More about this soon enough.
+More about at the end of the article.

 Now everything is in place for the actual tests.
 Here's how they look like: